 Regardless of the company you may ultimately work for, Minnesota railroad jobs can be pretty ruthless just due to the weather alone as the state is notorious for downright nasty winters and snow falling well into the spring of the year.
 If you live in Minnesota and are interested in a railroad career the state is home to four of the six Class Is (Union Pacific, BNSF, Canadian National, and Canadian Pacific) along with two Class II, regionals and a handful of smaller Class III, short lines.
 As such, you have a very good opportunity at landing a job with one of these companies (most likely a Class I or Class II).
 Working within the railroad industry really becomes a way of life, particularly if you hire on in with a Class I in either transportation or maintenance where one is constantly out on the road.
 Couple this with the harsh weather Minnesota has to offer and you really may want to think long and hard if a career in railroading is right for you.

 Typically, railroaders not only work long, 12-hour days but they also spend many nights away from home and in a hotel.
 While smaller railroads do offer a more predictable schedule they cannot match the excellent pay, benefits, and retirement of Class Is.
 In the end, you will have to weigh the pros and cons yourself in deciding if becoming a railroader is something you want to do.
 For college students who may be researching a career in railroading, several Class Is offer internship and graduate programs in either management or business to get your foot in the door early.
-To learn more about these programs please visit each company's career page below.
-On that note, for more information regarding Minnesota railroad jobs, please visit the links below or the railroad's individual contact information concerning possible openings.
 Finally, I get a lot of e-mails about employment, job openings, and what all is involved.
 I really cannot provide anymore information than what has already been presented here.
 To learn more you will simply need to begin contacting the railroads themselves.

 (Lastly, to search for Minnesota railroad jobs directly please use the below search box from Indeed.com.)